felipecolor9/terraform-pipeline-github-actions-example/README.md

 # terraform-pipeline-github-actions-example

+## Resume
-A example Terraform project with a pipeline using Continuous Integration/Continuous Delivery best practices
+A pipeline example for a Terraform project with Continuous Integration/Continuous Delivery best practices